ibm-cloud-docs/cloud-activity-tracker/how-to/downloading_events.md

 A session is required to define the scope of the event data that is available for a download, and to keep the status of the download.

-Use the command [bx cf at session create](/docs/services/cloud-activity-tracker/cli/at_cli.html#session_create) to create a session.
+Use the command `bx at session create` to create a session.
 Optionally, you can specify start date, and end date when you create a session.

 **Note:** When you specify the start date and the end date, the session provides access to events between those inclusive dates.

 To create a session that is used to download events for the current date, run the following command:

 ```
-bx cf at session create
+bx at session create
 ```
 {: codeblock}